bbcawodu/nav-online-backend/README.md

 - Download and install python 2.7 and virtualenv
 - Install PostgresSQL and create local database with privileges granted to a user.
 - Install the Heroku developer toolbar.
+- Create virtual environment in root of project directory.

 ## Local Installation
 - Change dir to project directory.